yatima1460/Windows-Docker-Images/README.md

 4. then copy the artifacts to a read/write volume so they can be extracted from the container as artifacts

 > :heavy_check_mark: Seems to work well for VS2015
+> :warning: I have no idea if this works for VS2017

 **advantage?**